filipeprata111/fp111_shell/README.md

 # fp111_shell
-A simple command line shell that i call fp111 shell - for obvious reasons -  that i'm building in c, as a study case of study for my programming knowledge
+MY own shell! hope that it can teach me something valuable in my carrear as a software engineer